mauromotion/mauromotion_com/src/content/posts/2025-04-07-004-delish-CSS-layout-backend-refactoring.md

 make enough progress to report.

 I'm not sure how my brain works 99% of the time, because I indeed made progress.
-Possibly slower than what I feel it sould have taken me, but still progress.
+Possibly slower than what I feel it should have taken me, but still progress.

 Let's move on.